The 2021 Honda Accord Hybrid is one of Car and Driver’s 10 Best Cars. Kelley Blue Book named it 2020 Best Buy: Midsize Car.

-The 2017 hybrid is a major step in Honda’s move to electrified vehicles with an expanded range of hybrids, plug-in hybrids, fuel-cell models, and battery electrics.
-Honda had indicated that by 2030, it wants two-thirds of its global fleet to be electrified.
-Hybrid production was moved from Ohio to Japan to make expanding Honda's global hybrid supply easier and double production using its larger Japanese factories.
-Honda's seriousness about selling the car is borne out by the fact that the Honda Accord Hybrid is sold in all 50 states.
+Year after year, Accord Hybrid is one of Honda’s best-sellers.
+Honda has indicated that by 2030, it wants two-thirds of its global fleet to be electrified.
+The company moved its hybrid production from Ohio to Japan to make expanding Honda's world hybrid supply easier, and to double production using its larger Japanese factories.
+Honda's seriousness about selling hybrids is borne out by the fact that the Honda Accord Hybrid is sold in all 50 states.
 Many other hybrids are not – they're sold in a few select states where eco-conscious customers are clustered.

 There are currently 4 primary incentives available to the California consumer that substantially lower the cost of buying or leasing an EV.
 CURRENT provides all the guidance or assistance you may need to apply for these incentives.